Common Travel Area between Ireland and the UK

 The Common Travel Area also involves some co-operation on immigration issues.
 A non-EEA national, for example, may be refused permission to enter Ireland if they intend to travel onwards to the UK and they would not qualify for admission to the UK.
-Irish immigration officers have the power to carry out checks on people arriving in the State from the UK and to refuse them entry to the State on the same grounds as apply to people arriving from outside the Common Travel Area.
+Irish immigration officers have the power to carry out checks on people arriving in the State from the UK and to refuse them entry to the State on the same grounds that apply to people arriving from outside the Common Travel Area.
 These checks are carried out selectively.

 EU and EEA citizens travelling to Great Britain from Ireland

 If you are a citizen of the EEA (the EU, plus Norway, Iceland and Lichtenstein) or Switzerland, you may be asked for identification when you enter Great Britain from Ireland.
 You are not asked to show identification if you are entering Northern Ireland from Ireland.

 You must have an EEA passport to enter Great Britain from Ireland unless you have:

 - Settled or pre-settled status in the UK, or you are awaiting a decision on your application and have received confirmation that your application is valid.

 - An EU Settlement Scheme family permit, or the equivalent from Jersey, Guernsey or the Isle of Man